secretstartups/handbook/hiring/index.html.md

   * [**Assessment:**](/handbook/hiring/talent-acquisition-framework/req-creation/#update-the-interview-plan) This is an optional stage where written assignments can be submitted.
 Learn more [here](/handbook/hiring/talent-acquisition-framework/req-creation/#update-the-interview-plan).
   * **Initial Interview:** This is the first video interview with a member of the team, which helps determine if they will move forward to additional interviews.
 This stage ensures we are utilizing the interviewers' and candidates' time thoughtfully, and is typically either a Hiring Manager or Technical interview.
   * [**Team Interview:**](/handbook/hiring/talent-acquisition-framework/req-overview/#team-interview) All other team interviews live here.
-  * [**Debrief:**](https://about.gitlab.com/handbook/hiring/talent-acquisition-framework/offer-process/#debrief) This will come after the reference check stage for Engineering requisitions, because the reference checks will be initiated as the Justification (R&D's process for the Debrief stage) is initiated.
+  * [**Debrief:**](/handbook/hiring/talent-acquisition-framework/offer-process/#debrief) This will come after the reference check stage for Engineering requisitions, because the reference checks will be initiated as the Justification (R&D's process for the Debrief stage) is initiated.
 For non-Engineering departments, this will be a holding stage where candidates wait until a decision is made, to track the time it takes for us to reach a decision on a candidate who has completed their interviews.
-You can learn more about Engineering's Justification process [here](https://about.gitlab.com/handbook/hiring/talent-acquisition-framework/offer-process/#debrief).
+See the [Engineering's Justification process](/handbook/hiring/talent-acquisition-framework/offer-process/#debrief).
-  * [**Reference Check:**](https://about.gitlab.com/handbook/hiring/#offers-and-closing-reqs) The reference check stage can sometimes be done in tandem with the Debrief and Background Check and Offer stages.
+  * [**Reference Check:**](/handbook/hiring/#offers-and-closing-reqs) The reference check stage can sometimes be done in tandem with the Debrief and Background Check and Offer stages.
 They can be completed by the Hiring Manager or Recruiter.
-  * [**Background Check and Offer:**]((https://about.gitlab.com/handbook/hiring/#offers-and-closing-reqs)) Recruiters move candidates into this stage once they're ready to receive their verbal offer.
+  * [**Background Check and Offer:**](/handbook/hiring/#offers-and-closing-reqs) Recruiters move candidates into this stage once they're ready to receive their verbal offer.
 Before that time, this stage is where an offer is prepared and goes through approvals.
 This is the final stage in the process.
 </details>

 <details>